Jeanne Rowe Skinner: Personal life

 On May 1, 1943, Skinner married Carlton Skinner at the home of Mr. & Mrs. Harvison Catlin Holland, her sister and brother-in-law, in Dayton, Ohio.
 They had three children, Franz, Andrea, and Barbara.
 They also had a Dalmatian named Lilu’okalani.

 In 1943, Skinner and her husband lived in an apartment on Twentieth Street in Washington D.C.
 In 1949, Skinner and her family moved Guam.
-In the 1950s to 1960s, Skinner lived in Belvedere, California.
+In the 1950s and 1960s, Skinner lived in Belvedere, California.

 After Skinner's divorce, in 1967, her ex-husband married Solange Petit, a French anthropologist.

 Skinner died on April 19, 1988, at the Veteran Medical Center in Palo Alto, California; she is interred at Golden Gate National Cemetery in San Bruno, California.